-The Chief Justice and Associate Justices of the Supreme Court shall, with the consent of the Senate, be appointed and commissioned by the President; provided that any person so appointed shall be:
+The Chief Justice and Associate Justice of the Supreme Court shall, with the consent of the Senate, be appointed and commissioned by the President; provided that any person so appointed shall be:

-- a) a citizen of Liberia and of good moral character; and - a counsellor of the Supreme Court Bar who has practiced for at least 5 years.
+- a. a citizen of Liberia and of good moral character; and - b. a counselor of the Supreme Court Bar who has practiced for at least 5 years.